 where $P(c)$ and $P(c^{\prime})$ are biased parameters which could be learnt or set manually as a hyper-parameter.
-During the generation step for token $x_t$, Equation~\ref{conditional_contrast} is mulplied with the conditional probability $ P_{L M}\left(x_{t} \mid x_{<t}\right)$ of the original PLM via the Bayes rule:
+During the generation step for a token $x_t$, Equation~\ref{conditional_contrast} is multiplied with the conditional probability $ P_{L M}\left(x_{t} \mid x_{<t}\right)$ of the original PLM via the Bayes rule:

 where $P_{w}\left(x_{t} \mid x_{<t}, c\right)$ is regarded as the final probability for text generation.
 Since the calculation of the Equation~\ref{conditional_contrast} only needs two parallel forward passes of CC-LM, the generation efficiency is greatly improved.